linuxserver/docker-readme-sync/README.md

 * [IRC][ircurl] on freenode at `#linuxserver.io`
 * [Podcast][podcasturl] covers everything to do with getting the most from your Linux Server plus a focus on all things Docker and containerisation!

+# lsiodev/readme-sync

+Utility to copy README.md from a given github.com repository to a given dockerhub.com repository.

 ## Usage

 ```